How to Make Gmail Your Default Windows 10 Email Client

 - Open up Microsoft Edge and click on “Settings and more”, located at the top-right corner of the browser.

-- Locate “Cookies and site permissions” and click on it.
-Next, click on “Handlers.”
+- Click on “Settings” and select “Cookies and site permissions.”
+Next, click on “Protocol handlers.”
 You can also just type: edge://settings/content/handlers into the browser and hit “Enter”.

 - Make sure that the switch for “Allow sites to ask to become default handlers for protocols (recommended)” is on.
 You should have completed this in an earlier step.